CyberFlameGO/PICAXE_BASIC_libs/README.md

 main:
       dice_gen(w1, 6, b4)
-      ;w1 is where we store the original random number, 6 is for a number 0 - 5 (including 0), and b4 is for the new number goto main
+      ;w1 is where we store the original random number, 6 is for a number including and between 0 - 5, and b4 is for the new number goto main
 ```
 ## Confused?